#1569, 2nd Floor, 7th Main 4th Cross, RPC Layout, Vijayanagar Bangalore -560040

 WHETHER REGISTRATION OF GIFT DEED IS COMPULSORY?

-Yes, because the validity of transfer of property in the form of a Gift Deed is dependent on its registration solely because there is no exchange of monetary units involved.
+Yes, because the validity of transfer of property in the form of a Gift deed is dependent on its registration solely because there is no exchange of monetary units involved.
 Registration must be done in the presence of two witnesses and the gift deed must be attested by them.
-Also, you have to pay the stamp duty of requisite value for registration of Gift Deed.
+Also, you have to pay the stamp duty of requisite value for registration of Gift deed.
 The stamp charges and registration fees differ from state to state that is mentioned below.

 Sl.
 No. |